Getting started

 Clear varnish cache

-sudo podman exec ss-varnish varnishadm -n /opt/varnish/ "ban req.url ~ ."
+podman exec ss-varnish varnishadm -n /opt/varnish/ "ban req.url ~ ."

 For older Surfly versions, you might need to run this command on the host instead: